hackerone/express-js-presentation/slides/slide-7-0.md

 </code></pre>

 Note:
+When the app grows, you'd want to manage the routes in a modular way.

-To make the routing modular, express provides a separate smaller router component, which is a middleware itself.
+And express provides a separate smaller router component to achieve this.

+In case of the example above, we're adding a sub-router for /user

+so, any url's that has /user as the first part will be handed over to the router.